Transforming Urban Water Initiative

 - Advances research and monitoring at the Oro Loma Living Laboratory Horizontal Levee;

-- Supports an integrated approach that brings diverse perspectives to the table through the lens of equity and resilience.
+- Facilitates an integrated approach that brings diverse perspectives to the table through the lens of equity and resilience.

 THIS PROJECT ADVANCES THE FOLLOWING ESTUARY BLUEPRINT GOALS AND ACTIONS